Redhead (musical)

-Productions and background
+Background

 Herbert and Dorothy Fields wrote the musical, then titled The Works for Beatrice Lillie.
 When Sidney Sheldon joined the writing team, it was rewritten for Gwen Verdon, who just had two smash hits on Broadway (Damn Yankees and New Girl in Town).
 Verdon took the lead on the condition that Bob Fosse would be the director as well as choreographer, making this his debut as a director.
 According to Stanley Green, Verdon was at the time contracted with producers Robert Fryer and Lawrence Carr to appear in a musical written by David Shaw.
 The producers resolved this conflict by producing Redhead and bringing Shaw in as one of the writers.

 Redhead opened on Broadway at the 46th Street Theatre (now the Richard Rodgers Theatre) on February 5, 1959, and closed on March 19, 1960, after 452 performances.
 Bob Fosse directed and choreographed.
 Production design was by Rouben Ter-Arutunian and lighting design was by Jean Rosenthal.
 Orchestrations were by Philip J. Lang and Robert Russell Bennett under the musical direction of Jay Blackton.

 The cast starred Verdon and Richard Kiley.
 The show won the Tony Award for Best Musical.
 The musical ran in a brief US tour after closing on Broadway, starring Verdon and Kiley.
 The tour started at the Shubert Theatre, Chicago in March 1960 and ended at the Curran Theatre, San Francisco, California, in June 1960.